LaboratorInc/Fancy.iy/README.md

-# Important

-*REPORT ANY BUGS TO THE ISSUE SECTION INSTEAD OF DIRECT MESSAGING THE CREATOR OF FANCY ON DISCORD.*

 # Fancy

 Fancy is a modding system for Infinite Yield and gives multi-experience with Infinite Yield.
 If you wanna try it, you're more welcome!